Radiation Oncology Practice Profile: The Veterinary Cancer Center in Norwalk, CT

 David Duchemin: Absolutely, there has been a very noticeable improvement in both survival time and quality of life in our patients.
 The fact that we have one of the most advanced linear accelerators in the veterinary market means that we are able to deliver higher doses of radiation therapy with more accuracy than ever before.
 This will certainly allow us to treat tumors more effectively, while simultaneously maintaining the patient with an incredibly high quality of life.

 David Duchemin: The future is incredibly exciting!
 People are placing increased value on their pets, often treating them as “family members”.
 This coupled with the very high rate of cancer in the dog and cat population (6 million dogs and 6 million cats per year) leads us to believe that there will be a very high demand for our services in the near future.
-In addition, as more and more advanced modalities are available to veterinary oncologists—chemotherapy, radiation therapy, immunotherapy, targeted therapy—we no longer need to put “Fido” down because he has cancer.
-However, we think the biggest change in veterinary oncology will arise from creating partnerships– like the ones we have with the Animal Cancer Foundation, Animal Clinical Investigation, the Riedel and Cody Fund and research scientists involved in comparative oncology.
+In addition, as more and more advanced modalities are available to veterinary oncologists—ct scans, chemotherapy, radiation therapy, immunotherapy, targeted therapy—we no longer need to put “Fido” down because he has cancer.
+However, we think the biggest change in veterinary radiation oncology will arise from creating partnerships– like the ones we have with the Animal Cancer Foundation, Animal Clinical Investigation, the Riedel and Cody Fund and research scientists involved in comparative oncology.
 We believe this model will facilitate more collaboration between pharmaceutical companies, biotech companies, cancer researchers, human oncologists and veterinary oncologists.
 This collaborative approach holds the promise to yield amazing results over the next 5 to 10 years as we see the increasing use of dogs and cats as models of spontaneous cancer—after all, they share the same environment, drink the same water and breathe the same air as we do.
 By including this model, along with the traditional mouse model, it is hoped that more effective cancer therapies can be delivered to people in a quicker and less costly manner.